squinkylabs/SquinkyVCV/docs/substitute.md

 There is a waveform control that’s the same as the Moog Square, saw, and a mixture.

 By their nature, the subharmonics will often be somewhat out of tune with an equal tempered scale.
-It’s probably best to read the Moog manual or watch a demo to learn more about this, and why you might want to use a just intonation quantizer.
+We attempt to explain this in the section below about harmony.
+Other information can be found in the Moog manual or by watching a demo to learn more about this, and why you might want to use a just intonation quantizer.

 The built in quantizer will quantize what comes in the V/Oct input.
 Like the Moog, the scale of the quantizer is always based on "C".
 If you want to get other keys you need to offset the CV, then re-tune it with the pitch  controls.
-It could be that we want the ability to just set the root note directly.

-Main limitations: Glitches when you sweep the VCO division rate.
-Only 8 voices of polyphony.
+## The basic architecture

+One of the unusual things about this VCO is that each "voice" always has a pair of VCOs which we call 1 and 2.
+There is a full set of control and CV for each VCO in the Pair.
+They are completely independent except for two crucial things.

+There is only V/Oct per voice.
+So the 1 and 2 VCOs see the same V/Oct input, if the input is monophonic it will drive both VCO 1 and 2.

+Also, there is a single output that 1 and 2 are mixed into.
+So the output is a six input mixer that mixes all size of the VCOs and sub in the pair.

+The main (fundamental) VCO has a choice of waveform: Saw or Sq for Sawtooth and Square.
+Note that Sq is not limited to a square - the PW control and PWM input let you change the pulse width.

+Each VCO in the pair also has two subhamonics available.
+The subharmonics are derived directly from the main VCO - they will always be an exact integer division of the main VCO output.

 ## A bit about the harmony